AlteredM1nd/gw2-reshade-eloras-personal-presets/README.md

    - Select your `Gw2-64.exe` (Guild Wars 2 executable), it may not appear on the default list of applications, and if so, navigate to the default file location and select it `C:\Program Files\Guild Wars 2` (default path).
    - Choose DirectX 10/11/12.
    - If you plan on using my preset and want to streamline the installation, on the next screen you can click the `Browse...` button, navigate to my preset, select it, and it will install all the effect packages used in my preset, otherwise you can click on the `Skip` button.
-   - When prompted, select the effect packages you would like to install, if you would like to experiment I suggest clicking the `Check all` button to install all of them, otherwise you can select the files listed above in [Required Shaders (.fx files)](#required-effect-packagesshaders-fx-files).
+   - When prompted, select the effect packages you would like to install, if you would like to experiment I suggest clicking the `Check all` button to install all of them, otherwise you can select the files listed above in [Required Effect Packages/Shaders (.fx files)](#required-effect-packagesshaders-fx-files).
 A simpler method however would be to select my .ini file in the previous step.
    - You can safely `Skip` the list of plugins as my presets don't require any at the moment.
    - Click `Finish`.